nicktrandafil/yenxo/README.md

 * pushing to `std::ostream`.

 Uses `boost::hana` in order to obtain reflection in C++.
-Uses `rapidjson` in order to parse and serialize JSON.
+Uses `rapidjson` to serialize to and deserialize form JSON.

 ## Examples